stevenvergenz/html-palette/README.md

 *Default*: `false`

 If specified, the widget controls will include a slider for the alpha channel.
+This might require changing the dimensions of the popup via the `css` property for a good user experience.

 ### throttleApply (Angular.js attribute only)